recursivetree/seat-inventory/documentation/seat-inventory.md

 Reloads all data.
 You need this if two persons work on the dashboard at the same time, so you can load each other's changes.
 It is also useful if you change a stock and want to load the new data.

 #### Deliveries
 Opens the deliveries popup.
 Deliveries allow you to add items that don't really exist to the item sources.
-My corporation uses it to mark items that are being produced or shipped to staging as already there, so they dissappear from the list of missing items.
+My corporation uses it to mark items that are being produced or shipped to staging as already there, so they disappear from the list of missing items.

 #### Collapse All
 Collapses all open groups